-Mr. Courtenay plays an active role in Latham & Watkins’ pro bono program, and has represented a number of nonprofit entities on that basis.
-He is active in his local community, and is proud to have introduced local pro bono clients to the firm.
-Mr. Courtenay also plays a leading role in Latham & Watkins’ community, having been a long-standing member of the firm’s Mentoring and Recruiting Committees.
+Mr. Courtenay plays an active role in Latham's pro bono program, and has successfully represented a number of non-profit clients.
+He also plays a leading role in Latham's community, having been a long-standing member of the firm’s Mentoring and Recruiting Committees.
 He currently serves on the Ethics Committee.

-Before joining Latham & Watkins, Mr. Courtenay was a Chancery barrister in Lincoln’s Inn, London.
-After a Masters in Art History from Cambridge University, Mr. Courtenay completed his legal studies at the Inns of Court.
+Before joining Latham, Mr. Courtenay was a Chancery barrister in Lincoln’s Inn, London.
+After taking an Art History Masters from Cambridge University, he completed his legal studies at the Inns of Court.
 In 1999 he was called to the Bar by the Inner Temple, before practicing from the Chambers of Michael Driscoll, QC.

 - Representation of one of the world's largest automobile manufacturers in a global trademark dispute

-- Representation of leading Chinese video games manufacturer in international copyright dispute
+- Representation of a leading Chinese video games manufacturer in an international copyright dispute

 - Representation of an international group of companies in patent infringement litigation in the Eastern District of Texas focused upon massively-multiplayer computer gaming technology

-- Represented leading global software company in prosecuting patent and false advertising claims against competitor in the field of media servers
+- Represented a global software company in prosecuting patent and false advertising claims against a competitor in the field of media servers

 - Complete defense verdict for a leading international marketing and advertising company in an arbitration before JAMS involving breach of contract claims arising from the marketing of a hair loss product

-- Summary judgment for a leading manufacturer of infra-red detectors in a multimillion dollar trade secret misappropriation and patent claim in the Eastern District of Texas
+- Defense of a manufacturer of infrared detectors in a multi-million dollar trade secret misappropriation and patent infringement claim in the Eastern District of Texas

-- Successful prosecution of a trade secret misappropriation claim on behalf of a healthcare software company against a former employee who had moved to a major competitor
+- Trade secret misappropriation claim on behalf of a healthcare software company against a former employee who had moved to a major competitor

-- Summary judgment on behalf of major enterprise software company and three of its executive officers in a US$3 billion securities fraud class action arising from a missed earnings forecast in 2001
+- Summary judgment on behalf of a major enterprise software company and three of its executive officers in a US$3 billion securities fraud class action arising from a missed earnings forecast